 Banana bread is always a favourite snack!
 This Grain-Free Blueberry Banana Bread allows those on a gluten-free or dairy-free diet to enjoy it, too.
-Studded with blueberries and topped with a lemon glaze, this moist banana loaf will likely become your go-to banana bread recipe.
+Studded with blueberries and topped with a lemon glaze, this moist gluten-free banana loaf will likely become your go-to banana bread recipe.

 There's something deliciously homey and incomparable about the aroma of banana bread wafting from the oven.
 A slice of banana loaf is comfort food at its best.
 No one should be denied this simple pleasure!